Ana Maria Popescu: After the London Games

-Brânză entered the 2014–15 season with a silver medal at the Legnano World Cup after a 13–12 defeat in additional time against Ukraine's Anfisa Pochkalova.
+Popescu entered the 2014–15 season with a silver medal at the Legnano World Cup after a 13–12 defeat in additional time against Ukraine's Anfisa Pochkalova.
 In the team event, she scored the winning hit in extra time in the semi-finals against Italy, but Romania were overcome by Estonia in the final and doomed to silver.
 She posted another second place in Xuzhou after failing in the final against Emese Szász.
-At the Doha Grand Prix her way to the podium was again blocked by Gherman, who defeated her 4–3 in the quarter-finals.
+At the Doha Grand Prix, her way to the podium was again blocked by Gherman, who defeated her 4–3 in the quarter-finals.

 The Barcelona World Cup in January 2015 proved disappointing as Brânză lost in the second round to Poland's Renata Knapik-Miazga, ranked 57th in the world.
 She subsequently slid to the 8th place in FIE rankings.
 In the team event, Romania saw off Israel, then China in the quarter-finals.
 However, Brânză injured her weapon hand after Sun Yujie accidentally collided with her.
 She fenced only part of the semifinal with Sweden, which overcame Romania 45-33.
 She did not fence at all in the small final, where a last-bout rally by Gherman allowed Romania to take the bronze medal.
 After being rested for ten days, she reached the quarter-finals in the Buenos Aires World Cup, but lost to Korea's Shin A-lam.
-In the team event Romania prevailed over Venezuela and Estonia, then crushed Russia 45–24 before yielding 30–26 to Italy.
+In the team event, Romania prevailed over Venezuela and Estonia, then crushed Russia 45–24 before yielding 30–26 to Italy.
 Their silver medal allowed them to climb to the third place in the World rankings.
-In March Brânză earned the silver medal at the Budapest after losing again to Shin in the final.
+In March, Popescu earned the silver medal at the Budapest after losing again to Shin in the final.